AI Agent Workflow Implementation Guide for Dev Teams

 Addressing Developer Concerns

 "Implementation looks complex."
-Agent rollout isn't big-bang migration, it's a staircase.
+Agent rollout isn't big-bang migration; it's a staircase.
 Start with analysis-only tasks.
-Most teams deploy their first agent within a day.
+Most teams deploy their first agent within a day using frameworks like LangChain or enterprise platforms with pre-built connectors.

 Workflow Templates That Deliver Results